Sudhanshu132/Pukale_Sudhanshu_WerkStudent_Python/README.md

 ## Task 1 :- Data Extraction

-•	Utilizes a single function and two variables for streamlined data extraction.
+•	Utilizes a single function and two variables for streamlined data extraction.<br>
 •   The keywords and PDF file names are stored in the variables keywords and pdf_files, respectively.
 •   Employs a list to store the extracted data for further processing.
 •   Iterates through PDF files in the directory using a for loop.